MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **above_55fps** - count of frames rendered above 55fps

-- **adal_id** - the account’s active directory authentication ID, a unique identifier in the Microsoft authentication system
+- **adal_id** - the account's active directory authentication ID, a unique identifier in the Microsoft authentication system

 - **component_name** - the name of the component/view which is active during the filtering